Reflection of You: Production

 In November 2020, Go Hyun-jung was confirmed to appear in the TV series.
 The drama serves as her comeback, after a hiatus of more than two years.
 Her last appearance was in 2019 TV series My Lawyer, Mr. Jo 2: Crime and Punishment.
 At the end of June 2021, Park Seong-yeon joined the cast.
 On August 6, it was reported that due to a positive case of COVID-19, the filming was stopped.
 The main cast of the series tested negative.

 The series is based on a novel of the same name by writer Jung So-hyeon.
 Yoo Bo-ra has adapted the story of the novel and gave it a different perspective.

 Release

-Reflection of You was released on October 13, 2021 and airs on Wednesday and Thursday at new fall timings of 22:30 KST.
+Reflection of You was released on October 13, 2021, and aired on Wednesday and Thursday at new fall timings of 22:30 KST.
 The series is also available worldwide on Netflix for streaming.